zchira/vimux/README.md

 ###vim
 custom commands:

 gr -> (grep) "find all" command for current word.
-Search in performed recursive.
+Search is performed recursive.
 Only html and py files are searched.

 F7/F8 -> go to prev/next in search result